Abubakr030109/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
 A terminal based Tic-Tac-Toe game.
+The controls is based on how the numpad numbers are arranged.